Instatruck/insterview/readme.md

 Small coding tests to evaluate development skills using Python, Django and Django Rest Framework.

+## Python test goal

+The `test_instatest.py` file contains tests and empty functions for performing tasks in python.
+Each group of tests comes with instructions of what is required and some test data to use for testing.

+The candidate should:

+ * Create a new branch
+ * Install `pytest`
+ * Answer the questions
+ * Ensure that running `pytest` results in all tests passing in the `test_instatest.py` file
+ * For each question, write a comment in the favourite version of the method explaining why this is the best solution.

+The aim is to test the candidate's knowledge of python and its modules, and how to think about problems in different ways.

+When finished, the candidate should create a PR so that their work can be reviewed.

 ## Python test Goal (legacy)

 The `instatest_aws_sessions.py` file contains a class, a mock and some basic tests.
 The candidate should: